Skip to main navigation Skip sub navigation Skip to main content Skip to footer

 How to Ride the Bus

-When you board a Transit Bus move to the rear and find yourself a seat. (those boarding after will appreciate it.)
-All buses have preferred seating for the elderly, handicapped and infirm.
+When you board a Transit Bus move to the rear and find yourself a seat (those boarding after will appreciate it).
+All buses have preferred seating for the elderly, people with disabilities and infirm.
 This area or seats are marked by a National Symbol.
 Strollers and umbrellas should be folded and parcels kept close at hand or under the seat.
 If you have to stand please hold on to the overhead rails provided.

 Pets on City Transit Buses Policy